 While we have recently shared vital information for proper and safe tick removal, we may have left you standing, tweezers and tick in-hand.
 Now what?
 If you were unfortunate enough to have to use our advice for tick removal, you may have Googled or asked a friend what to do with the tick.
 The advice you received could have varied from funny, to dangerous and even laughable.
-While some of the methods will certainly work, at Mosquito Squad of the Twin Cities we have the best idea for what to do after removing a tick and more importantly what NOT to do after removing a tick.
+While some of the methods will certainly work, such as suffocating or burning a tick, we at Mosquito Squad of the Twin Cities have the best idea for what to do after removing a tick, and more importantly what NOT to do after removing a tick.

 Common Tick Disposal Ideas